-‘Cleaning the cabin filter’ seems to be a topic that interests many people.
-Just out of interest, I carried out a little online research recently: when I entered the key words ‘clean cabin filter’ or ‘tap out cabin filter’, Google came up with several hundred thousand results.
+‘Cleaning the cabin filter’ is and has been a topic of interest.
+If you do a little research, Google will come up with several hundred thousand results regarding the key words ‘clean cabin filter’ or ‘tap out cabin filter’.
 This confirms my experience in my day-to-day work.
 Even in discussions with friends, I often hear that many users want to clean their cabin filter by blowing out, tapping out or employing some other cleaning method.
 However, as an expert, I know that this simply doesn’t work!

 Cleaning is not enough